-- • • • - The borrower must have been employed as a full-time teacher for 5 consecutive, complete academic years at a qualifying school or location operated by an eligible educational service agency (see definitions of qualifying school and information regarding educational service agency locations below later in this subsection) or a combination of these entities, as certified by the chief administrative officer(s) at the qualifying school(s) or educational service agencies.
+- ... - The borrower must have been employed as a full-time teacher for 5 consecutive, complete academic years at a qualifying school qualifying school or location operated by an educational service agency eligible educational service agency (see definitions of qualifying school and information regarding educational service agency educational service agency locations below later in this Subsection) or a combination of these entities, as certified by the chief administrative officer(s), at the qualifying school(s) or educational service agencies.